ropensci/slopes/cran-comments.md

 Updated references based on feedback from manual CRAN checks.

+We have updated the URLs to comply with CRAN feedback

 ## R CMD check results

 0 errors | 0 warnings | 1 note